TMA examples

 cd my-react-telegram-web-app

-Development of Mini App
+Development of a Mini App

 # npm